 Evening Event on Friday: Speed DNAting: A Hip Haplogroup Happening

 Come learn something about your haplogroup through networking, DNA themed cocktails or mocktails, trivia, and other contests.
-There will be light refreshments and lots of information during this hip happening.
+There will be food and lots of fun and information during this hip happening.
 Tickets $30 (advance purchase required)